Our Approach to Privacy

 To enhance privacy, consistent with GCP, subjects’ names and other direct identifiers are not attached to records or samples utilized by Synexus’s clients for research purposes.

-In our database, we keep information, including medical details, on individuals who have expressed to us an interest in taking part in clinical trials, so that we are able to match them with a suitable clinical trial as they may arise.
-We run general statistical analysis in support of patient recruitment.
+We also collect and maintain personal contact information, details regarding health and medical conditions, and areas of interest in medical research from individuals who have expressed to us an interest in taking part in clinical trials, so that we are able to match them with a suitable clinical trial as they may arise.
+We use this information to recruit individuals for clinical trials and to run general statistical analysis in support of patient recruitment.

-On some occasions, Synexus operations also provide health services to local communities in the form of screening activities for certain pathologies/diseases.
-During this activity, we’ll process named medical data of participants.
-Once the test is performed, with the consent of the data subject, we’ll add their medical data to our database so that they can be contacted by us for future testing or clinical trial opportunities, in line with their specific medical condition.
-Should they choose not to provide such consent, Synexus will only share results with their General Practitioner and maintain paper records as long as legally required.
+On some occasions, Synexus provides health services to local communities in the form of health screening activities for certain pathologies/diseases.
+During this activity, we collect names, contact information, and medical information of participants.
+Once the test is performed, with the consent of the participant, we’ll add their information to our database so that they can be contacted by us for future testing or clinical trial opportunities, in line with their specific medical condition.
+Should they choose not to provide such consent, Synexus will only share results of the testing with the participant’s physician.

 Industry Professional Information